THE EARLY YEARS

 Andrej Hlinka

-Following the death of the conservative Catholic priest named Andrej Hlinka in 1938, the leadership of Slovak People’s Party—officially called Hlinka’s Slovak People’s Party—had sided with the Nazis under the leadership of Jozef Gašpar Tiso.
+Following the death of the conservative Catholic priest named Andrej Hlinka in 1938, the leadership of the Slovak People’s Party—officially called Hlinka’s Slovak People’s Party—had sided with the Nazis under the leadership of Jozef Gašpar Tiso.
 Under Tiso, freedom was lost in increments.
 Jews were paid lower wages; jobs were first allocated to non-Jews; their travel was restricted.
 For instituting the yolk of crypto-fascism, Tiso would eventually be executed by hanging in Bratislava in 1947, convicted of both war crimes and crimes against humanity.

 Gerta was sometimes allowed into Walter’s backyard chemistry lab to witness his various experiments that enabled him to change the colours of various solutions or the consistency of a substance.
 He tried to teach her the rational principles involved until one day his laboratory exploded.
 Eventually, Gerta Vrbová would become a globally respected neurologist who studied nerves and published more than 270 scientific papers; as Rudolf Vrba, Walter Rosenberg would become an internationally recognized expert on bio-chemistry of the brain.